Salitre 191

 The general configuration of the existing openings was maintained and the materials and finishes that characterise the building and its constructive style were recovered.

-Environmental ambitions also created new parameters in the design of the project, based on the creation of a more sustainable construction standard, integrating environmental, social and economic parameters and encouraging efficient consumption of both energy and natural resources.
+Environmental goals guided the design of the project, with a particular focus on fostering a more sustainable construction model.
+This included the integration of environmental, social, and economic parameters, encouraging efficient use of both energy and natural resources.